Festival Walk: History

 Festival Walk was jointly owned by Swire Properties and CITIC Pacific until 2006, when Swire Properties bought out the 50% stake held by its partner.
 In July 2011, Mapletree Investments acquired the property for HK$18.8 billion (approximately US$2.4 billion), making it the world's largest retail real estate deal in 2011.

 In 2015, it was announced that the AMC Cinema, a major anchor tenant, would move to Yuen Long due to a rent increase that the director of Broadway Circuit (operator of the AMC chain in Hong Kong) called "very astonishing".
 The AMC cineplex had been a tenant of Festival Walk for over 17 years.
 The cinema was replaced by an eight-screen Festival Grand Cinema in 2016.

 Stores and restaurants

 Festival Walk has a variety of stores and restaurants on multiple levels.

 Configuration and positioning

 Festival Walk comprises some one million square feet of retail space.
 It has approximately 220 shops and restaurants, a multiplex cinema and an ice rink.
 Located above the mall is an additional 220000 sqft of office space.
-Festival Walk's three level car park can accommodate 830 cars.
+Festival Walk's three level car park can accommodate up to 830 cars.

 Festival Walk is positioned as a "comfortable" middle-market mall with the emphasis on service rather than price.
 The relatively spacious stores are mid-range to high-end and include brands such as Agnes B flagship store, Calvin Klein Jeans, Hollister, H&M, Juicy Couture and Kate Spade New York.
 Like malls in many western countries, Festival Walk has information booths to assist shoppers.